George Floyd protests in Georgia: Cartersville

 About 200 protesters demonstrated peacefully on the steps of the Bartow County Courthouse for an hour on Saturday, May 30.
 Some stayed afterwards to pick up litter from the courthouse grounds.

 Columbus

 Over 200 protesters walked peacefully along Broadway through downtown Columbus on Sunday afternoon, May 31, with a police escort under the supervision of the mayor and the county sheriff.
 After the march ended about 3 p.m., some protesters regrouped and walked up 13th Street, blocking traffic; 22 of them were arrested for failing to disperse, a misdemeanor.

 Cumming

-About 900 protestors peacefully gathered around the old Forsyth County Courthouse on June 6.
+About 900 protesters peacefully gathered around the old Forsyth County Courthouse on June 6.
 While there were concerns that white supremacists from the Nationalist Movement were planning to disrupt the event, this did not come to fruition.

 Dacula

-On June 4, approximately 500 protestors rallied at Hamilton Mill, showing their support for Black Lives Matter and protesting the murder of George Floyd.
+On June 4, approximately 500 protesters rallied at Hamilton Mill, showing their support for Black Lives Matter and protesting the murder of George Floyd.
 They marched from Hamilton Mill to Duncan Creek Park, displaying signs of George Floyd, among others, while chanting his name.